What Is a Gyroscope?

-The working principle of gyroscope is based on gravity and is explained as the product of angular momentum which is experienced by the torque on a disc to produce a gyroscopic precession in the spinning wheel.
+The working principle of a gyroscope is based on gravity.
+It is explained as the product of angular momentum, which is experienced by the torque on a disc to produce a gyroscopic precession in the spinning wheel.

-This process is termed gyroscopic motion or gyroscopic force and is defined as the tendency of a rotating object to maintain the orientation of its rotation.
+This process is termed gyroscopic motion or gyroscopic force and is defined as a rotating object’s tendency to maintain its orientation.

-We know that the rotating object possesses angular momentum and this needs to be conserved.
-This is done because when there is any change in the axis of rotation, there will be a change in the orientation which changes the angular momentum.
-Therefore, it can be said the working principle of gyroscope is based on the conservation of angular momentum.
+We know that the rotating object possesses angular momentum, which needs to be conserved.
+This is done because when there is any change in the axis of rotation, there will be a change in the orientation, which changes the angular momentum.
+Therefore, it can be told the working principle of the gyroscope is based on the conservation of angular momentum.

 Types of Gyroscopes